 Concerning the major economic indicators on which our estimates are based, we made the following assumptions: The world economy will continue to grow, led by China and other emerging countries.
 The CIF-based price of crude oil imports into Japan is assumed to average \$112/barrel in FY2011 and \$109/barrel in FY2012 (compared with an average of \$84/barrel for FY2010) (The assumptions were made in light of "Prospects for the International Oil and Gas Markets and Challenges for the Immediate Future" by Ken Koyama, July 28, 2011).
 As for the exchange rate, we assume the dollar to stay around 83 yen.
 Regarding ambient temperature that affects energy demand, particularly in the consumer sector, we assume the summer and winter averages over the past 10 years for FY2011 and FY2012.
-Regarding nuclear power generation, we assumed two scenario cases: (1) the "September restart case," in which nuclear power plants that are now out of operation due to regular checkups or for other reasons will be gradually restarted in September and later, and (2) the "no restart case," in which nuclear power plants that are now out of operation due to regular checkups or for other reasons and those which are scheduled to undergo regular checkups will not be restarted.
+Regarding nuclear power generation, we assumed two scenario cases: (1) the "September restart case," in which nuclear power plants that are now out of operation due to regular checkups or for other reasons will be gradually restarted in September and later, and (2) the "no restart case," in which nuclear power plants that are now out of operation due to regular checkups or for other reasons will be gradually restarted in September and later, section of the regular checkups or for other reasons which are scheduled to undergo regular checkups will not be restarted1.